 What was that last mark, though?
 It was hard to read and it took me several attempts turning the ring this and that way under the loupe, taking my glasses off, putting them back on until I suddenly had the luck to get just the right angle to see it was a cursive "Ln" with a semicircle around it.

-You know it is, once you know what you are looking at, it springs out at you, and my sister saw it, too.
+You know how it is, once you know what you are looking at, it jumps out at you, and my sister saw it, too.

 And what did it mean?
 An online search took me to several sites - and to the Laurin mark.